iribarnesy/bot-among-us/README.md

 python -m pip install -U .
 ```

+If the last command exit with error please try to run `python -m pip install --user .`

 You can then run `python object_detection/builders/model_builder_tf2_test.py` to verify that the installation is fine.

 Copy the model (download it from [the google drive folder](https://drive.google.com/drive/u/1/folders/1-JZd1OF8aOJ08qXstt6wx8AOytp1LtSM)) to a new models/ folder at the root of the project.
 It should be as below :